 We help kids in care go from surviving to thriving.

-Children’s Aid Foundation of Canada is Canada’s leading charity dedicated to improving the lives children and youth growing up in the child welfare system.
-Together with our community of dedicated donors and supporters, we are helping them move from survival to thriving, and empowering them to break the cycle of abuse and neglect they were born into through no fault of their own.
+Children’s Aid Foundation of Canada is our country’s leading charity dedicated to improving the lives of children and youth growing up in the child welfare system.
+Together with our community of dedicated donors and supporters, we are helping them move from surviving to thriving, and empowering them to break the cycle of abuse and neglect they were born into through no fault of their own.

-Working with 72 child- and youth-serving agencies in nearly every province and territory across Canada, we fill the gaps between what the government is able to provide and what vulnerable young people need to move confidently forward and create a bold vision of success for themselves.
+We are Canada’s leading national charity dedicated to improving the lives of children and youth in/from the child welfare system.
+We strategically raise and grant funds, and develop programs that are delivered in partnership with 74 child- and youth-serving agencies across the country, with the objective of reaching the unique and diverse population of children and young people involved in child welfare.
+We fill the gaps between what the government is able to provide and what vulnerable young people need to move confidently forward and create a bold vision of success for themselves.

 But we can’t do it alone.

 Join us in taking a stand for kids.

 In 1979, a group of philanthropists came together with a vision and a plan to ensure that Canada’s most vulnerable children and youth would have sustained access to the resources they need to heal, thrive, and succeed.
 Their solution was to create a major endowment fund to launch the Children’s Aid Society of Metropolitan Toronto Foundation, now known as the Children’s Aid Foundation of Canada, to guarantee ongoing support for the programs and services delivered by Canada’s largest child welfare agency.
 The founding partnership 40 years ago, continues to be our strongest and largest today.

 Together with the generosity of our donors, we look forward to continuing this rich legacy in the years to come, and to building a better, stronger Canada one child at a time.